Anthony96/JWSTmorph/README.md

 <br/>

 <strong>Input of the code </strong> (user defined input parameters, to be modified directly in the main code)  :
-* <strong>segmap_detection_type :</strong> 'automatic' = automatically chooses the central segmentation region of the segmentation map to define the object (if nothing is detected in the central 10 pixel size box, an empty map is returned) ; 'indices' = the user should write for each galaxy the corresponding index in the segmentation map (in the file /data/galaxy_segmap_indices.txt), and then perform a first run to check the right index and update that file.
-* <strong>use_statmorph :</strong> True = also calculates the morphological parameters with the *statmorph* package (https://statmorph.readthedocs.io/en/latest/) (Rodriguez-Gomez et al. 2019). ; False = the program skips *statmorph* (-9 is returned for all the parameters starting with the prefix 'SM_' .
 * <strong>which_subset :</strong> write your favourite label to distinguish your subset of galaxies (the name of the subset is included in the name of final table saved).
+* <strong>segmap_detection_type :</strong> 'automatic' = to define the object, it takes automatically all segmentation regions in a central box whose size should be defined for each galaxy in the input catalog.
+If nothing is detected in this central box, an empty segmentation map is returned ; 'indices' = the user should write for each galaxy the corresponding index in the segmentation map (in the file /data/galaxy_segmap_indices.txt), and then perform a first run to check the right index and update that file.
+[N.B. currently working only with the automatic setup]
+* <strong>use_statmorph :</strong> True = also calculates the morphological parameters with the *statmorph* package (https://statmorph.readthedocs.io/en/latest/) (Rodriguez-Gomez et al. 2019). ; False = the program skips *statmorph* (-9 is returned for all the output parameters starting with the prefix 'SM_' .
 * <strong>segmentation_type :</strong> =  can be 'Pawlik' [DEFAULT] = the segmentation map is derived following Pawlik et al. (2016).
-Other possible choices are: 'petrosian_based', 'photutils', and 'square'.
+Other possible choices are: 'petrosian_based', 'photutils', and 'square'. [currently fully tested with the default option only]

-In the section 'INPUT CATALOG', the program looks for a catalog named *'assembled_catalog.cat'* in the data folder, which includes the list of galaxy IDs to process.
-Then it searches for fits images in the data folder with the following structure name:  *'ID_'+str(IDgal)+'_'+band+'.fits'*, where *IDgal* is an integer, and *band* is a string specifying the photometric band (can be 'f090w', 'f115w', 'f150w', 'f200w', 'f277w', 'f356w', or 'f444w').
+In the section 'INPUT CATALOG', the program looks for a catalog named *'assembled_catalog.cat'* in the data folder, which includes the list of galaxies to process, with their ID, redshift, and boxsize for the initial detection.
+Then, it looks for fits images in the data folder with the following structure name:  *'ID_'+str(IDgal)+'_'+band+'.fits'*, where *IDgal* is an integer, and *band* is a string specifying the photometric band (can be 'f090w', 'f115w', 'f150w', 'f200w', 'f277w', 'f356w', or 'f444w').
+The number of bands, the pixel size of the images, and the FWHM resolution for each filter can be modified in the first part of the main code.
 Image cutouts centered on each objects should be created with your favourite tool prior to running this program.
-In the example, image cutouts of 3'' box size are given for all the 7 different bands listed above.
+In this package, example cutouts are given for all the 7 different bands listed above.

 <br/><br/>